Course details

 -

-This course section is for students who require an extension to complete their course from the previous term.
-Re-registration is a one-time option only.
+This re-registration section is for students who require a course extension to complete their course from the previous term.
+Re-registration is a one-time only option.

 Status